 One of the most difficult parts of trying to counsel dog parents through this particular diagnosis is that it’s impossible to tell at the outset of treatment how a dog might respond.
 In some cases, the kidney values will slowly return to normal.
 In other cases, the values might initially improve but stabilize at a level that is still above the normal range.

-What is the treatment for chronic kidney disease?
+What is the treatment for chronic kidney disease in dogs?

 While both types of kidney disease involve a loss of kidney function, veterinarians treat chronic kidney disease quite differently than acute kidney disease.
 Unfortunately, chronic kidney disease is incurable and progressive.
 No medication or treatment can stop the ongoing loss of kidney function.